hsk81/notex-v2.0/readme.md

 WebEd
 =====

-A web based text editor with syntax highlighting and project management.
+A browser based text editor with syntax highlighting and project management.